View Upcoming Events

 When Leaders Care, They Recruit Employees Who Care

-I share this story because it is important for leaders to keep in mind that when striving toward creating or maintaining a caring environment, their actions must take into consideration existing staff as well as future staff.
-It is imperative that leaders work with their team to ensure that new hires will not only possess the technical skills to do the job but also have the ability and desire to share the team’s established norms.
+I share this story because it is important for leaders to remember that when striving toward creating or maintaining a caring environment, their actions must consider existing and future staff.
+Leaders must work with their team to ensure that new hires will not only possess the technical skills to do the job but also have the ability and desire to share the team’s established norms.

 When making selections, please consider incorporating the following questions into your existing interview process: